Litchfield Magazine Reader's Choice Award

 Anne Hungerford, founder and director of ah Yoga, has been teaching yoga in the greater Litchfield Hills Area for more than 20 years.

 In addition to her years of experience, she brings to her classes a deep love and respect of the history and origins of yoga.
 She believes that yoga aligns and balances the body, mind and spirit and offers it devotees nothing less than the blueprint on how to live life with a profound sense of physical, emotional and spiritual well being.

 She began her teaching career under the tutelage of her teacher and mentor Marie Fourcaut.
-In addition to Anne’s original apprenticeship teacher training, she has studied under many other notable teachers and has participated in numerous continuing education programs and intensives.
-She considers her own style of teaching to be multidisciplinary drawing from different yoga traditions.
+In addition to Anne’s original time learning from Marie, she has studied under many other notable teachers and has participated in numerous continuing education programs and intensives.
+Anne considers her own style of teaching to be multidisciplinary drawing from different yoga traditions.